 4- Researching & Writing Down the Competitive Edge:

 This section should include strategy and implementation summary, i.e. what skill you/your team has, what type of customer service you will provide and how will you work on client satisfaction.

-Do study your competitors and add up all the points missing in their business, by offering the best rates, advance packages, more flexible hours, weekend services, midday offers, ease of access (something like home service etc).
+Do study your competitors and add up all the points that are missing in their business and give your startup a competitive advantage, i.e. by offering the best rates, advance packages, more flexible hours, weekend services, midday offers, ease of access (something like home service etc).

 To develop good business strategies, perform a SWOT analysis of your business.

 5- Compiling & Adding the Marketing Plan: